doruirimescu/flashcards/readme.md

 3. Create a new folder for the front sides of the cards [here](./public/assets/front/) Make sure to name the folder with the exact same name you have used in the `structure.json` file.

 ## Adding a new category
-1. Create a JSON [file]((./public/data/) with the name of the category.
+1. Create a JSON [file](./public/data/) with the name of the category.
 Ensure it is the same as the one that you have entered in `structure.json`.
 2. Populate the file (look at the Finnish examples).

 ## Adding New Flashcards
+**Use the new cli.py script:**
+1. Place the back.png and front.png images in the root folder
+2. Call the script with `python3 cli.py create --name example_name --topic example_topic --category example_category --style style_1 style_2 --content example_content`

 To add new flashcards to the project, you need to modify the corresponding JSON file and add images for the front and back of the flashcards.
 Here are the steps:

 1. Open the JSON file that corresponds to the category of flashcards you want to add to (e.g., adjectives.json for adjective flashcards).